 You may be prone to remembering just the good times in your relationship.
 It's also important to remember the times in your relationship with the narcissist that caused your self-esteem to drop; caused you to constantly question your sanity; made you take a ride on the guilt-trip express; and/or become cut off from your family.
 Write these times down.
 Especially remember when you were lied to by the narcissist.
 You knew you were being lied to, yet the narcissist told you that you were just remembering things incorrectly.

-5. Assume the narcissist will move on quickly.
+5. Assume that the narcissist will move on quickly.

 6. Give yourself time to grieve.

-You are not only grieving the end of a relationship - you are grieving the person you thought your partner was.
+You are not only grieving the end of a relationship; you are grieving the person you thought your partner was.
 Once the narcissist's facade falls, you see the real person—and it can be quite a shock.
-The narcissist "love-bombed" you when you first met them—they swept you off your feet and pursued you like none other.
+The narcissist may have "love-bombed" you when you first met: They swept you off your feet and pursued you like none other.
 You didn't see the real person until later into the relationship—and by that time you had already formed an emotional bond.
 Remember, if you had stayed with the narcissist longer, you would have had more of an emotional deterioration.
 Be glad you got out when you did.

 While it is important to let yourself feel the emotions of loss over your breakup, it is also important to keep yourself occupied.
 Write an "emotional first aid" list of things to do when you need a distraction.
 Exercise, take up a new hobby, learn more about your interests.
 Learn and grow.
-While you were in a relationship with a narcissist, your needs were pushed aside.
+While you were in this relationship, your needs were pushed aside.
 Now it's time to focus on what makes you happy.
-Find a group with similar interests—there are several websites for finding social meet-up groups.
+Find a group with similar interests; there are several websites for finding social meet-up groups.

 Enjoy your freedom.
-What you are going through right now is temporary and worth your sanity.
+What you are going through right now is temporary and worth it.